donpdonp/coindust/readme.md

 * Build a transaction between two bitcoin addresses [2]

-Note this builds the transaction and displays it in hex form. _It does not submit the transaction_.
+*Note*: this builds the transaction and displays it in hex form. _It does not submit the transaction_.

 ```
 $ coindust tx --in 1Q182Kx8y7gkXvvEod8nwt5gDDa86Dr2tv --out 1MXEaXamNSLUXQKWZu8fSz241Zginvoj1m --amount 0.0008